AsymLabs/realpath-lib/README.md

 ============

 The lightweight and simple Bash library **realpath-lib** provides functions that can resolve the full path associated with symlinks and file names.
-There are a number of environment setttings but by default the function `get_realpath` will emulate the popular, but often not available, command utility `readlink -f`.
+There are several environments available but by default the function `get_realpath` will emulate the popular, but often not available, command utility `readlink -f`.

 Core functions are: